How much can I borrow to buy a home in Israel?

 2. How much can you afford to pay back each month?

 Israeli banks always require borrowers to provide income verification, even if the percentage of financing is relatively low.
 As a general rule, they require your NET monthly income to be three times your monthly mortgage payments.
 For example, if your mortgage payments are 4,000 NIS per month, the bank will want to see that you have NET income of 12,000 NIS per month.
 There is some flexibility on this rule, especially if a client can show other savings or assets.
 In most cases, the banks will want to see a client’s current income; including their most recent pay slips, bank statements and ID documentation.
 For a foreign resident, the past two years tax returns, credit history, and a letter from an accountant will usually suffice.

-Other ways to finance your home purchase:
+Other ways to finance your home purchase in Israel:

 i) Take a personal loan:

 For clients willing to open a bank account, Israeli banks can offer large, unsecured loans at attractive rates of interest, for up to 10-15 year terms.
-These loans can be as large as 10% of the purchase value, effectively increasing the level of financing to 85% for Israelis, and 60% for foreigners.
+These loans can be as large as 10% of the purchase value, effectively increasing the level of financing to 85% LTV for Israelis, and 60% LTV for foreigners.

 ii) Secure an existing Israeli asset: